Understanding post-COVID-19 symptoms and long COVID

 What is long COVID?

 Most people with COVID-19 will recover completely within a few weeks.
-However, some may keep experiencing symptoms for weeks or months after their diagnosis.
-This is called 'long COVID' or 'post COVID-19 condition'.
+However, some people may keep experiencing symptoms for several weeks or months after their infection.

 - extreme fatigue (tiredness)